leventemo/learning-tracker/README.md

 # Learning Tracker

 Inspired by Syk Houdeib's [idea](https://github.com/Syknapse/My-Learning-Tracker "Syk Houdeib's learning tracker on Github"), this is an attempt to document my learning process in teaching myself web development.
-It does not list every single article or blog post I read but I keep adding things as I go.
+I keep adding things as I go but I do not list every single article or blog post I read.

 ----